microsoft/pyright/docs/configuration.md

 **reportPrivateUsage** [boolean or string, optional]: Generate or suppress diagnostics for uses of private variables or functions outside of the class or module that declares them.
 Private variables and functions, by convention, are named starting with a single underscoe (“_”) character.
 The default value for this setting is 'none'.

+**reportIncompatibleMethodOverride** [boolean or string, optional]: Generate or suppress diagnostics for methods that override a method of the same name in a base class in an incompatible manner (different number of parameters, different parameter tyeps, or a different return type).
+The default value for this setting is 'none'.

 **reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
 The Python specification indicates that such sequences will generate a syntax error in future versions.
 The default value for this setting is 'warning'.

 **reportUnknownParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters that have an unknown type.
 The default value for this setting is 'none'.